PXL-Digital-Application-Samples/peerit/README.md

 ### Infrastructure
 - **infra/docker**: Docker configurations
-- **infra/k8s**: Kubernetes manifests
-- **infra/database**: Database schemas and migrations

 ## Development

 Each service is completely independent and can be developed, tested, and deployed separately.
-See individual service README files for specific setup instructions.
+Services are currently defined with Docker configurations and package.json files, ready for implementation.

 ## Getting Started